 Focus on the Future

 If you are waiting for your adoption dreams to come true, don’t be afraid to picture that baby in your arms.
 Think about when you will get an adorable drawing for Mother’s Day from your child.
+Instead of dwelling on the negative, focus on the positive.
+Consider where you were at this time last year and how far you’ve come since then.
+Think about what you’ve achieved, no matter how small it may seem to you.

 Just because you’re waiting to be chosen by a birth mother doesn’t mean you have to sit around and wait.
 Instead of getting stuck in a funk, use Mother’s Day as an incentive to move your adoption forward.